Penetration Testing

 db_nmap -sP 192.168.1.0/24

 Since we have the selected target, we can perform a focused Aggressive Nmap scan against the target host.
 In the demonstration, we are targeting the host with the IP Address 192.168.1.12.
-We see that the options and the result that is used and generated are quite similar to the one we use normally with the difference that all the enumeration that is being done is being saved in the workspace database that we created earlier.
+We see that the options and the results used and generated are quite similar to the ones we normally use.
+However, the main difference is that all the enumeration we perform gets saved in the workspace database we created earlier.

 db_nmap -A 192.168.1.12